monk-io/docs/docs/get-started/get-monk.md

     group     chatwoot/stack        monk          latest    self hosted, messaging, communication ....

-If you see similar output it means that the installation was successful and you may now start using Monk on your system 🎉
+If you see similar output it means that the installation was successful and you may now start using MonkOS on your system 🎉

 Continue to the [Guides section](/) to see how you can use Monk.